Sala Stampa

 In the martyr we find the features of the perfect disciple, who imitated Christ in renouncing himself and taking on his own cross, and, transformed by his charity, showed to all the salvific power of his Cross.
 I am reminded of the martyrdom of those good Orthodox Libyans: they died saying “Jesus”.
 “But father, they were orthodox!”.
 They were Christians.
 They are martyrs, and the Church venerates them as her own martyrs.
 On this we must… With martyrdom there is equality.
 The same happens in Uganda, with the Anglican martyrs.
 They are martyrs!
 And the Church takes them all as martyrs.

 In the context of the causes of saints, the Church's common feeling has defined three fundamental elements of martyrdom, which always remain valid.
 The martyr is a Christian who - firstly - in order not to deny his faith, consciously suffers a violent and premature death.
-Even an unbaptized Christian, who is Christian at heart, confesses Jesus Christ at the Baptism of blood.
+Even an unbaptized Christian, who is Christian at heart, confesses Jesus Christ with the Baptism of blood.
 Secondly, the killing is perpetrated by a persecutor, moved by hatred against the faith or another virtue connected to it; and thirdly, the victim assumes an unexpected attitude of charity, patience, meekness, in imitation of the crucified Jesus.
 What differs, in the various ages, is not the concept of martyrdom, but the concrete ways in which, in a specific historic context, it occurs.

 Even today, in many parts of the world, there are many martyrs who give their life for Christ.
 In many cases Christianity is persecuted because, driven by faith in God, he defends justice, truth, peace, the dignity of the person.
 This implies, for those who study the various martyrdom events, that - as Venerable Pius XII taught, “sometimes moral certainty results only from a quantity of clues and proofs which, taken individually, are not worth founding a true certainty” – that harmony of knowledge – “and only when taken together do they leave no reasonable doubt in the mind of a man of sound judgement” (Address to the Roman Rota, 1 October 1942).